Doctor of Philosophy in Germanic Studies (PhD)

 As a research-intensive faculty, Arts is a leader in the creation and advancement of knowledge and understanding.
 Scholars in the Faculty of Arts form cross-disciplinary partnerships, engage in knowledge exchange, and apply their research locally and globally.

 External funding also signifies the research success of our faculty.
-In the 2018-2019 fiscal year, the Faculty of Arts received $28.3 million through over 800 research grants.
+In the 2020-2021 fiscal year, the Faculty of Arts received $34.6 million through over 900 research projects.
 Of seven UBC SSHRC Partnership Grants awarded to-date, six are located in Arts, with a combined investment of $15 million over the term of the grants.

 Since the 2011 introduction of the SSHRC Insight Grants and SSHRC Insight Development Grants programs, our faculty’s success rate has remained highly stable, and is consistently higher than the national success rate.